-Teacher: Teachers are responsible for clearly communicating to the student what is expected of him or her.
+Teacher: Teachers are responsible for clearly communicating student expectations.
 Teachers are also responsible for notifying parents/guardians when their student is struggling considerably with the material or is not performing as expected.
 See Progress Reports below.

 Parent/Guardian: Parents/guardians are responsible for clearly communicating with teachers any conditions that may affect their student's ability to learn and focus in class.
-They are responsible for communicating a respect for the teacher through their words and actions.
+Parents/guardians must conduct themselves in a civil manner-towards ACA faculty, towards students, and towards each other.
+Screaming, vulgarity, and other forms of uncivility will not be permitted on campus, including in the parking lot.
+Uncivil adult behavior undermines the community and will not be tolerated.